szhaolab/lab-wiki/setup_rstudio_server.md

     here s18 is the node's name you applied on Discovery.
 Remember to change it the actual node name, as it will change each time you set up the server.

 -   On your local computer, open your browser with url: `http://localhost:8789` and log in using your username and the password is aaa.

+**Remember, try to install packages using terminal, not from rstudio server.**